Catalog Number: C001428

 Validation Data

 Figure 2.
-Detection of human COL7A1 gene expression in the spleen and skeletal muscle of wild-type mice (WT) and B6-hCOL7A1 mice (hCOL7A1).
-The RT-qPCR analysis results showed that the human COL7A1 gene was expressed in both the spleen and skeletal muscle of B6-hCOL7A1 mice, while there was no expression of the human COL7A1 gene in WT mice.
+Human COL7A1 gene and mouse Col7a1 gene expression in the spleen and skeletal muscle of wild-type mice (WT) and B6-hCOL7A1 mice (hCOL7A1).
+RT-qPCR results showed significant expression of the human COL7A1 gene in both the spleen and skeletal muscle of B6-hCOL7A1 mice, while the mouse Col7a1 gene was not expressed.
+In wild-type mice, only mouse Col7a1 gene expression was detected, with no expression of the human COL7A1 gene.

 ND: Not detected